sundeepbassi/quizzy-movies/README.md

 2) As a user I want to play a quiz game about movies.

   - The screenshot below shows the quiz game that the user can play on.
-There is a question and 5 answers.
+There is a question and 4 answers.

   - [A Movie Quiz Game](assets/screenshots/quiz-movie.jpg)

-3) As a user I want to know which questions I got correct and those I got incorrect.
+3) As a user I want to know which questions I got correct and those that I got incorrect.

   - The screenshot below shows the correct answer in green and the wrong answers in red.